ksator/junos-automation-apps-dockerized/README.md

 # docker-junos-automation
-junos automation tools packaged in a Dockerfile published in the docker registery
+junos automation tools packaged in a Dockerfile published in the docker registery.